- 1 Article Summary: Moving to Thailand from UK

 Many British expats choose international schools for consistency in their children’s education.
 These schools also foster multicultural environments, helping children integrate smoothly while maintaining familiar academic standards.

-For an overview of options, visit the International Schools Database.
+For an overview of options, visit the international schools database Thialand.

 Choosing the right location is one of the most important decisions for UK nationals moving abroad.
 When deciding the best places to live in Thailand for UK expats, Bangkok, Chiang Mai, and Phuket dominate the list.
 With so many options, knowing the best cities in Thailand can help you decide where to live in Thailand based on lifestyle, budget and goals.